789ni812/imgdescriptor/spec.md

 4. Test with both fast and slow LLM responses.
 5. Refactor and commit.

+**Status: ✅ COMPLETED**
+- Loading indicators are already implemented and working in the UI
+- Users see clear feedback during AI operations
+- **Completed 2025-01-27**

 ### Developer Mock Mode for Fast UI/UX Review (2025-06-24)
 **Objective:** Allow developers to instantly review UI changes by toggling between real and mocked responses for image upload, image description, and story generation.